 The trail would be about 5 feet wide, with other sections up to 8 feet wide to allow for passing, or to act as pullouts where people can rest.

 "It's been over two years that we haven't had access to those two preserves," said Tom Boss, a bike advocate and director of the newly formed Marin Trail Stewards.
-"The sooner the trail is built, the sooner the access will be restored."

 He expects his group will write a letter in support of the county's environmental review, issued last Friday, but it will still be awhile before work begins.